Carol Stream, Illinois

 Carol Stream is a village in DuPage County, Illinois, United States, and a suburb of Chicago.
-Carol Stream was incorporated on January 5, 1959, and named after its founder's daughter.
+It was incorporated on January 5, 1959, and named after the daughter of its founder, Jay Stream.
 Per the 2020 census, the population was 39,854.

 History

-In 1853, St. John Wahlund Catholic Church was built in Gretna.
+In 1853, St. John Wahlund Catholic Church was built in what was then referred to as Gretna.
 The church was closed in 1867.
 When St. Michael's was opened in Wheaton in 1872, St. Stephen's parishioners were transferred to that parish.
 The church building was dismantled sometime in the late 19th century.
 St. Stephen's Cemetery was located adjacent to the church building and was last used for burial in 1910.
 St. Stephen's Cemetery (located north of the Great Western Trail behind the Ozinga concrete plant on St. Charles Road) was rededicated 100 years later on September 12, 2010.